-We have agreed that we will not offer, sell, contract to sell, pledge, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise dispose of, directly or indirectly, or file with the Securities and Exchange Commission a registration statement under the Securities Act relating to, any ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of the representative for a period of 180 days after the date of this prospectus.
-The restrictions described in the immediately preceding sentence shall be subject to certain exceptions, including, among other things, (i) the grant of options or purchase of the ordinary shares under our existing share incentive plans, and (ii) the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act, subject to certain conditions, for the transfer of the ADSs or our ordinary shares.
+We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the Securities and Exchange Commission a registration statement under the Securities Act relating to, any ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of the representatives for a period of 180 days after the date of this prospectus[, except issuances pursuant to employee share-based awards outstanding on the date hereof.]

-Our directors, executive officers, all of our existing shareholders and certain holders of our share-based awards have agreed that they will not offer, sell, contract to sell, pledge, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise dispose of, directly or indirectly, any ordinary shares, ADSs or securities convertible into or exchangeable or exercisable for any ordinary shares or ADSs, enter into a transaction that would have the same effect, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position in any ADSs or ordinary shares or securities convertible into or exchangeable for any ADSs or ordinary shares, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our ordinary shares or ADSs or securities convertible into or exercisable for any ordinary shares or ADSs, whether any of these transactions are to be settled by delivery of our ordinary shares,

-ADSs or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, to establish, increase, liquidate or decrease any such position, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of the representative for a period of 180 days after the date of this prospectus.
-The restrictions described in the immediately preceding sentence shall be subject to certain exceptions, including, among other things, (i) transactions relating to ordinary shares, ADSs or other securities acquired in open market transactions after the completion of this offering, and (ii) transfers of any ordinary shares or ADSs as a bona fide gift, or by operation of law, provided that the transferee shall be subject to the restrictions substantially similar to those described in the immediately preceding paragraph and no public announcement or filing, reporting a reduction in beneficial ownership of our ordinary shares shall be required or shall be voluntarily made during the applicable lock-up period.
+Our directors, executive officers, all of our existing shareholders and [holders of our share-based awards] have agreed that they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any ordinary shares, ADSs or securities convertible into or exchangeable or exercisable for any ordinary shares or ADSs, enter into a transaction that would have the same effect, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position in any ADSs or ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or ordinary shares, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our ordinary shares or ADSs or securities convertible into or exchangeable or exercisable for any ordinary shares or ADSs, whether any of these transactions are to be settled by delivery of our ordinary shares, ADSs or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, to establish, increase, liquidate or decrease any such position, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of the representatives for a period of 180 days after the date of this prospectus.

-In addition, we have agreed to instruct Deutsche Bank Trust Company Americas, as depositary, not to accept any deposit of any ordinary shares or issue any ADSs for 180 days after the date of this prospectus (other than in connection with the offering) unless we consent to such deposit or issuance.
-We have also agreed not to provide such consent without the prior written consent of the representative.
-The foregoing does not affect the right of ADS holders to cancel their ADSs and withdraw the underlying ordinary shares.
+[In addition, we have agreed to instruct , as depositary, not to accept any deposit of any ordinary shares or issue any ADSs for 180 days after the date of this prospectus (other than in connection with the offering) unless we consent to such deposit or issuance.
+We have also agreed not to provide such consent without the prior written consent of the representatives.
+The foregoing does not affect the right of ADS holders to cancel their ADSs and withdraw the underlying ordinary shares.]